Are you a breastfeeding mother that is looking to incorporate bottle feeding?

-After about 30 seconds of feeding time, you’ll take the bottle out of your baby’s mouth.
+- After about 30 seconds of feeding time, take the bottle out of your baby’s mouth.

-Let her sit for a minute or two, which will give her time to feel whether she’s getting full rather than just sucking on the bottle because it’s there.
+- Let her sit for a minute or so, which will give her time to feel whether she’s getting full rather than just sucking on the bottle because it’s there.
 That helps prevent overeating.